 The firm’s range of consultancy products will continue to evolve, with the aim of creating a comprehensive portfolio of IP solutions that covers current and emerging business needs.

 Steve Smith, managing partner at Potter Clarkson Group explains:

 We’ve developed these tools to help companies use IP strategically to drive their business forward.
 We understand that clients need to manage expenditure and it was important to us that we deliver these services in a way that ensures certainty in terms of cost and outcomes.
 Now, more than ever, businesses and investors will want to be confident in their decision-making and smart IP choices can have a catalytic effect on growth.

 “While securing IP rights is undoubtedly important, it is the scope and validity of these rights that makes the difference.
 Successful companies join the dots between their commercial ambitions and how they are going to leverage their IP rights to achieve them.
 From an investor’s perspective, evidence of this joined-up and commercially focussed approach can often tip the balance on investment decisions.
 We have seen valuations plummet by as much as 70% when the IP position is weaker than previously thought.”

-Delivered by a multidisciplinary team of patent and trade mark attorneys, IP litigators and licensing lawyers, Potter Clarkson’s Consultancy division was established earlier this year alongside the recruitment of Peter Finnie and Fiona Stevens, both of whom have a proven track record for strategic IP consultancy.
-The Consultancy division aims to make it easier for businesses to develop and implement effective IP strategies to meet their commercial objectives.
+Delivered by a multidisciplinary team of patent and trade mark attorneys, IP litigators and licensing lawyers, Potter Clarkson’s consultancy division was established earlier this year alongside the recruitment of Peter Finnie and Fiona Law, both of whom have a proven track record for strategic IP consultancy.
+The consultancy division aims to make it easier for businesses to develop and implement effective IP strategies to meet their commercial objectives.